goblet/goblet/examples/example_multi_container/README.md

-# Multi Container Deployment for OPA policies.
+# Multi Container Deployment.

-This deployment requires an opa server, a goblet app, and a nginx server to service the OPA policies.
+This deployment deploys a goblet app and a nginx reverse proxy server.

 ## Local